Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: The Illustrative Examples from Section as Commit-and-Run Protocols

-The second case is where the outcome of $S_e$ for the current value of $(v_1,v_2)$ does not sell an item, w.l.o.g.\ the first item, even though based on the prices $(s^1,s^2)=E(r_c)$ it should have been sold.
+The second case is where the outcome $x$ does not sell an item---without loss of generality, item $1$---even though based on the prices $(s^1,s^2)$ it should have been sold.
 In this case, verification is by CDS and involves a random challenge.
-This means that there exist $(v_1,v_2),(v'_1,v'_2)\in T$ (again, the latter one is the one that defined the price when running $E$) such that when running with $(v'_1,v'_2)$, $S_e$ opens the commitment to the price of item $1$ into the price $s^1$ while when running with $(v_1,v_2)$, $S_e$ claims that the price of item $1$ is greater than~$s'$ for some value $s'\ge s^1$, and attempts to prove this during verification.
-More specifically, there exist $i_1,\ldots,i_{\ell}$ such that when running with $(v'_1,v'_2)$ every $C^1_{i_j}$ is opened to $0$, i.e., a discrete log base $g$ of $C^1_{i_j}$ is revealed, but when running with $(v_1,v_2)$, $S_e$ claims that it knows how to represent one of these commitments as a commitment to $1$, i.e., knows a discrete log base $h$ of one of the $C^1_{i_j}$s, and attempts to prove this using CDS during verification.
-In this case, $\Pi$ repeats the following $4/\varepsilon$ times: sample $r_v\in G$ and finish running $S_e$ from immediately after the outcome was announced, to run the verification with challenge $r_v$.
-If verification succeeds for at least two sampled values $r_v^1,r_v^2$, then run the knowledge extractor or CDS on the verification transcripts for theses two values to obtain a discrete logarithm base $h$ of one of the $C^1_{i_j}$s.
+This means that there exists $t'=(v_1',v_2')\in T$ (again, the type that defines the price $s^1$ during the run of $\Xi$) such that when running with $(v_1',v_2')$, $\runstrat$ opens the commitment to the price of item $1$ into the price $s^1$ while when running with $(v_1,v_2)$, $\runstrat$ claims that the price of item $1$ is greater than~$s'$ for some value $s'\ge s^1$, and attempts to prove this during verification.
+More specifically, there exist $i_1,\ldots,i_k$ such that when running with $(v_1',v_2')$ every $C^1_{i_j}$ is opened to $0$, i.e., a discrete log base $g$ of $C^1_{i_j}$ is revealed, but when running with $(v_1,v_2)$, $\runstrat$ claims that it knows how to represent one of these commitments as a commitment to $1$, i.e., knows a discrete log base $h$ of one of the $C^1_{i_j}$s, and attempts to prove this using CDS during verification.
+In this case, $\Pi$ repeats the following $\lceil4/\varepsilon\rceil$ times: sample $\beta\sim U\{1,\ldots,p\}$ and finish running $\runstrat$ from immediately after the first message of CDS was sent, to continue the verification with challenge $\beta$.
+If verification passes for at least two sampled values $\beta^1\ne\beta^2$, then run the knowledge extractor of CDS (see \cref{cds}) on the verification transcripts for these two values to obtain a discrete logarithm base $h$ of one of the $C^1_{i_j}$s.
 We then once again have discrete logarithms in both base $g$ and base $h$ of a commitment, so we continue in the same way as in the first case.